Union (Yes album): Background

-In 1983, Yes had reformed with singer Jon Anderson joining bassist Chris Squire and drummer Alan White, who were working on new material with guitarist/singer/songwriter Trevor Rabin.
-Original Yes keyboardist Tony Kaye rounded out the group, and the five went on to record the group's most commercially successful albums, 90125 (1983) and Big Generator (1987), for Atco Records.
+In 1983, bassist Chris Squire and drummer Alan White were working on new material with guitarist/singer/songwriter Trevor Rabin.
+Original Yes keyboardist Tony Kaye rounded out the group, which was initially called Cinema.
+Upon hearing the new material the quartet were working on, Jon Anderson rejoined them and it now made sense to call the band Yes.
+The result was their most commercially successful album, 90125 (1983) and Big Generator (1987), for Atco Records.
 In 1988, Anderson left Yes and formed Anderson Bruford Wakeman Howe (ABWH), a group with former Yes members Bill Bruford, Rick Wakeman, Steve Howe and Bruford's former King Crimson bandmate Tony Levin on bass guitar.
 ABWH released their self-titled album for Arista Records in 1989 and supported it with a world tour.
 During this time, the four remaining Yes members began to write songs with former Yes producer Eddy Offord and held auditions for a new lead singer, including Supertramp vocalist Roger Hodgson and Billy Sherwood of World Trade.
 Sherwood went on to become a longtime collaborator with Yes, firstly as a live musician and producer; he became their full-time bassist following Squire's death in 2015.